MicrosoftDocs/fabric-docs/docs/cicd/git-integration/git-integration-process.md

 ---
 title: Git integration process
-description: Understand how Microsoft Fabric interacts with Git on Azure Repos, what permissions are needed, and how to sync.
+description: Understand how Microsoft Fabric interacts with Git on Azure Repos or GitHub, what permissions are needed, and how to sync.
 author: mberdugo
 ms.author: monaberdugo
 ms.reviewer: NimrodShalit